 Bruising

-Bruises are the result of extravasation of blood into the skin.
+Bruises are the result of extravasation of blood under the skin.
 Conventional usage often groups petechiae and bruises (or ecchymoses) together as purpura and defines them as follows:

 • Petechiae: flat, red, or reddish purple; 1 to 3 mm; nonblanching